Spider control in NWA and Mountain Home

 Reliable pest removal and prevention in Northwest Arkansas & Mountain Home

 While many are not dangerous and pose no serious threat, the presence of a spider in your home can still be unsettling.
 They tend to hide in tough-to-spot places and build webs throughout your home and yard, which makes them a bit more difficult to get rid of.
 Fortunately, our Springdale, AR spider control experts at Hopper Termite & Pest can help remove these pests from your property.
 Combining our 55 years of experience with continuous training and certification, we will design a customized plan to remove spiders from your home and prevent them from returning.

 Premier Pest Prevention Plan

-Year-round protection from beetles, other insects, and rodents, starting at $79 per quarter*.
+Year-round protection from stink bugs, other insects, and rodents, starting at $79 per quarter*.
 After a thorough interior and exterior initial service, we will preventatively treat the exterior of your home every three months to keep pests out of your home.
 There is no additional charge if issues with included pests pop up in between treatments.

 This program covers most crawling insects as well as mice and rats.